KAP has a strategic and multifaceted

 Human resources (HR) and industrial relations activities of all group divisions have been structured to promote effective employee relations.
 The group focuses on leadership development, succession planning, employment equity and training and development across the workforce to create a sound platform for the continued growth of the company.
 Operating decisions are made at appropriate levels, with divisional HR committees being responsible for the development of their people.

 KAP’s remuneration structures are aligned with the group’s long-term strategic priorities.
 Due to the group’s decentralised management structures, the board’s human resource and remuneration committee has established divisional human resources and remuneration subcommittees.
 The divisional subcommittees are responsible for all human capital management and employee matters at a business unit level, within the parameters set by the board committee.
 The divisional management, through divisional HR committees, are supported by established human resource practitioners at group, divisional and business unit level and they are responsible for considering and advising on employee remuneration, medical and retirement benefits, employment equity/equal opportunities, black economic empowerment, succession planning, training and development, industrial relations and performance management.

 Training and development

 An appropriately skilled workforce is central to the achievement of the strategic goals of the group.
 Targeted recruitment and remuneration practices, coupled with effective performance and talent management, play an integral part in ensuring access to a competent workforce at all levels.
-Yet, the need to employ people with the right level of managerial skill and experience, particularly in the technical and operational disciplines, remains a challenge.

 Employees are informed of, and have equitable access to relevant training and development opportunities.
 Divisional targets for employee development are incorporated into the KPAs of each divisional chief executive officer, who is ultimately responsible for the training and development of their divisional employees.